yyjtech/code-of-conduct/reporting_guidelines.md

 If you included personal contact information, you will receive an email from the YYJ Tech community leaders acknowledging receipt within 24 hours (and will aim for much quicker than that).

-The working group will immediately meet to review the incident and determine:
+The working group will review the incident and determine:

 * What happened.
 * Whether this event constitutes a code of conduct violation.